crva/platinum/README.md

 ## Features

 - Browse relics by tier (Lith, Meso, Neo, Axi, Requiem)
+- View the best relic upgrade to maximize chances of obtaining platinum (`tools/relic_profitability.ts`)
 - View reward items with minimum and median prices
 - Select items to highlight the most expensive ones in each rarity
 - Item history to view total platinum for selected items